pholmes116/NFL-player-trajectories-public/README.md

-# Predicting NFL player trajectories – NFL Big Data Bowl 2025
+# Predicting player trajectories – NFL Big Data Bowl 2025

 This repository contains tools, code examples, and documentation for developing shallow learning models, with a specific focus on the NFL Big Data Bowl 2025 dataset.